-The following companies participate in our Accreditation Program: TruGreen
+The following companies participate in our Authorized Partner Program: TruGreen

 Summer is great when the weather is toasty and our barbecues are sizzling.
 However, the warmer months are also a problem season for bugs and insects.
 We all have questions about controlling these pests, but sometimes it’s hard to find the right answers.
 So, we asked John Bell, a TruGreen region technical manager and board-certified entomologist, for some help.

 Why are there so many bugs in the summer?

 Many bugs reemerge in the spring and summer after hibernating through the winter.

 “Bugs thrive in the summer due to the moisture and heat.
 Insects need three things for their survival: water, food and protection from their predators,” Bell said.
 “Summer rains supply the water, aphids feeding on new plant growth secrete a sugary substance called ‘honeydew’ that supplies the food, and a thriving landscape provides protection.”

 What bugs should I look out for this summer?

 There are several species of bugs that plague our lives during the summertime, including bed bugs, ants, spiders and termites.

 “With all of the recent rain in many areas during early spring, conditions are perfect for insects to populate quickly and become bothersome,” Bell explained.
 “In particular, I expect mosquito populations to be higher than normal this summer as well as tick and ant populations.”

 How do you get rid of bugs in the summer?